 7.)
 Are ELD Logs Required to be Printed at Roadside?

-Drivers are required to transmit hours of service data, for the last seven days of hours of service records, via either web services and email or via local transfer on USB or Bluetooth on roadside.
-Drivers much be capable of being printed during a roadside inspection or be viewable, without a law enforcement officer having to enter the cab of the truck.
+Drivers are required to transmit hours of service data, for the last seven days of hours of service records, via either web services and email or via local transfer on USB or Bluetooth on the roadside.
+Drivers are capable of being printed during a roadside inspection or be viewable, without a law enforcement officer having to enter the cab of the truck.

 The above are the seven most common questions concerning the ELD mandate.
 It should be noted that the e-logs that already existed on many trucks, called AOBRDs do not meet the most recent technical specifications as outlined by the Federal Motor Carrier Safety Administration.
 They lack basic features, like printouts, graph grids, or displays that ELDs provide.
 FMCSA’s Office of Enforcement and Compliance director Joe DeLorenzo explained the benefit of ELDs over existing e-log tools as follows: